 Appraiser judgment prevails in all decisions regarding individual parcel valuation.
-Each parcel is field reviewed and a value selected based on general and specific data pertaining to the parcel, the neighborhood, and the market.
-The Appraiser determines which available value estimate may be appropriate and may adjust particular characteristics and conditions as they occur in the valuation area.
+Each parcel is reviewed and a value selected based on general and specific data pertaining to the parcel, the neighborhood, and the market.
+The Appraiser determines which available value estimate may be appropriate and may adjust for particular characteristics of an individual property and conditions as they occur in the valuation area.